intel-lab-lkp/linux/Documentation/dev-tools/kasan.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Software Tag-Based KASAN uses a software memory tagging approach to checking
 access validity.
-It is currently only implemented for the arm64 architecture.
+It is currently only implemented for the arm64 and x86

-Software Tag-Based KASAN uses the Top Byte Ignore (TBI) feature of arm64 CPUs
-to store a pointer tag in the top byte of kernel pointers.
-It uses shadow memory
+architectures.
+To function, special hardware CPU features* are needed for
+repurposing space inside the kernel pointers to store pointer tags.

-to store memory tags associated with each 16-byte memory cell (therefore, it
+Software Tag-Based mode uses shadow memory to store memory tags associated with
-dedicates 1/16th of the kernel memory for shadow memory).
+each 16-byte memory cell (therefore, it dedicates 1/16th of the kernel memory

-On each memory allocation, Software Tag-Based KASAN generates a random tag, tags
+for shadow memory).
+On each memory allocation, Software Tag-Based KASAN
-the allocated memory with this tag, and embeds the same tag into the returned
+generates a random tag, tags the allocated memory with this tag, and embeds the
-pointer.
+same tag into the returned pointer.

+Two special tag values can be distinguished.
+A match-all pointer tag (otherwise
+called the 'kernel tag' because it's supposed to be equal to the value normally
+present in the same bits of the linear address when KASAN is disabled) -
+accesses through such pointers are not checked.
+Another value is also reserved
+to tag freed memory regions.

 Software Tag-Based KASAN uses compile-time instrumentation to insert checks
 before each memory access.
 These checks make sure that the tag of the memory